INTERSECT operator in

 a.
 Finding Common Records

-is commonly used to find common records between two tables or queries.
-For example, if you want to identify employees that are present in both theemployees
+INTERSECTis commonly used to find common records between two tables or queries.
+For example, if you want to identify employees that are present in both theemployeestable and thecontractorstable:

 b.
 Comparing Two Data Sets